-When Victor first arrived here he was obese and lacking muscle tone because his former owners castrated him as a youngster which made him more docile as well as a lack of stimulation and exercise in the place where he was living.
-He had to adopt the use of his mouth to climb because his arms and legs were so weak.
+When Victor first arrived Fundación Mona, he was obese and lacking muscle tone due to his extremely inactive lifestyle.
+He had been also been castrated as a young chimpanzee which made him more docile.
+Victor’s physical condition was so bad that he had to adapt the use of his mouth to climb because his arms and legs were so weak.

 Victor had a great attachment to a blanket which he constantly hugged and rocked with.
 Also as a symptom of chronic stress he had an obsession with food which he regurgitated and swallowed again and again .